 The third repetition

-In the third repetition, the Buddha said: Other than suffering, there is nothing to be known.
+In the third repetition: Other than suffering, there is nothing to be known.
 Other than its cause, there is nothing to be abandoned.
 Other than cessation, there is nothing to be achieved.
 Other than the path, there is nothing to be relied on.

 One.
 According to Geshe-la, this means understanding the true nature of suffering is the most important thing in life if you wish to be well, happy, peaceful and free from suffering.
 It’s not about acquiring more and bigger stuff in life.